Sudipta2fly/Weather-App/README.md

 # Weather-App
-Gives weather for a city.
+Get instant weather updates for any city, complete with temperature and conditions.